Manage Studies

 # Search and Select Study

-You can select a study both in the SELECT STUDY in the top banner as well as on the menu Manage Studies --> Study List.
-On the Study List menu you also have column filtering options and the possibility to add new studies.
+You can select a study from the SELECT STUDY button in the top banner or the side menu Study List.
+From the Study List menu you can search among the studies already created or add a new study.

 # Delete Study